 - An email address that is filled with random numbers or is misspelt.

-- A company that is not regulated by the FCA (check the FCA's register here).
+- A company that is not regulated by the Financial Conduct Authority (FCA).
+Check the FCA's register here.

 Hüten Sie sich vor Kontakten von "Maria Pettersson" oder anderen deutschsprachigen Betrügern, die behaupten, von FSCS zu stammen und Ihnen eine Entschädigung anbieten!
 Mailen Sie uns, um sicher zu gehen: email@example.com